ninesky00/mod4-tech-challenges/week5_challenge.md

 ## Which data structure(s) do you think you'll use?
 What pros/cons do you see with that choice?
+hash map

 ## Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
+create a hash map of number to roman numberal create a recursive method that checks each number and digit

 ## Write out any implementation code OR link to repl

 ## What is the Big O complexity of your solution?
+O(n)